google/tcmalloc/docs/tuning.md

 than this.
 Memory on CPUs where the application is no longer able to run can be freed by calling `tcmalloc::MallocExtension::ReleaseCpuMemory`.

-Releasing memory held by unuable CPU caches is handled by `tcmalloc::MallocExtension::ProcessBackgroundActions`.
+Releasing memory held by unusable CPU caches is handled by `tcmalloc::MallocExtension::ProcessBackgroundActions`.

 In contrast `tcmalloc::MallocExtension::SetMaxTotalThreadCacheBytes` controls